pnp/blog/content/post/what-is-a-dev-tenant-and-why-would-you-want-one.md

 to seed the tenant with sample data packs.
-To do this all you have to do is go to your [Dashboard - Microsoft 365 Dev Center](https://developer.microsoft.com/microsoft-365/profile "Dashboard - Microsoft 365 Dev Center") page and click on the kind of data pack you would like to add.
+To do this all you have to do is go to your [Dashboard - Microsoft 365 Dev Center](https://developer.microsoft.com/microsoft-365/profile "Dashboard - Microsoft 365 Dev Center") page and select  the kind of data pack you would like to add.
 You must have the "Users" sample data pack first but then you can also add Mail and Events as well as SharePoint data.